Backbone probability of planar Brownian motion: Proof of Theorem

 \section{Proof of Theorem~\ref{thm:backbone}}

 In this section, we prove Theorem~\ref{thm:backbone} based on the exact laws of the conformal radii in Section~\ref{section-backbone-1}.
+The general proof steps are akin to~\cite[proof of Lemma 2.6]{jego2023crossing}.
 Recall that $\mathsf{Bac}_\varepsilon$ is the event that there exist two disjoint subpaths on $B[0,\tau_\D]$ from $\varepsilon\S^1$ to $\frac{1}{2}\S^1$.
-The lower bound of $\P[\Bac_\varepsilon]$ in~\eqref{eq:bb-proba} then relies on the following continuum version of Menger's theorem on the connectedness of a graph.
+We first need the following continuous version of Menger's theorem on the connectedness of a graph.

 \begin{theorem}[{\cite{nob32-n-arc,zippin-33-n,whyburn1948n}}] Let $n\ge2$.
 Suppose $X$ is a connected, locally connected, and locally compact metric space such that $X$ cannot be disconnected by removing any $n-1$ points of $X$.
 Then for any two points $x,y\in X$, there exist $n$ arcs connecting $x$ and $y$, which are pairwise disjoint except on $x$ and $y$.
 Here an arc stands for a subset of $X$ that is homeomorphic to $[0,1]$. \end{theorem}